-Holes on the plants:
+Holes in the plants:

-The most obvious sign that cabbage worms are already attacking your garden is the presence of holes on the crops’s leaves.
+The most obvious sign that cabbage worms are already attacking your garden is the presence of holes on the crops’ leaves.
 It’s important that even after you notice one hole, you take the appropriate action for if dismissed, the damage can intensify within a few days.

 How to control the cabbage worms:

-Cabbage pests are best controlled through the use of BT (bacillus thuringiensis).
+Cabbage pests are best controlled through the use of BT (Bacillus Thuringiensis).
 BT is a natural bacteria used in pesticides.
 Cabbage worms that feed on crops that have been sprayed using a BT product end up dying instantly.